tathodtushar99/Pwc-PowerBI-Virtual-Case-Experience/README.md

 # Power BI Virtual Case Experience by PWC

-In this virtual internship program, there were 4 major tasks that needed to be performed for gaining practical experience in learning PowerBI and also leveraging aspects of data visualization through dashboards and reports.
+In this virtual internship program, there were 4 major tasks that needed to be performed to gain practical experience in learning PowerBI and also leveraging aspects of data visualization through dashboards and reports.

-# Task 1: Introduction to PowerBI and its trends.
+### Task 1: Introduction to PowerBI and its trends.

-# Task 2: Examine the transparency through KPIs and insights of Call Center Data Trends and Analysis of a telecom company for the first quarter of the year.
+### Task 2: Examine the transparency through KPIs and insights of Call Center Data Trends and Analysis of a telecom company for the first quarter of the year.
   In this task, we were given a call centre dataset.
 The task is to analyze the call centre trends such as -

   a) Overall customer satisfaction